eiflow3/fastapi-redis-docker-rate-limiting/README.md

-git branch -M main# FastAPI Redis Docker Rate Limiting
+# FastAPI Redis Docker Rate Limiting

 A robust FastAPI application implementing rate limiting using Redis, containerized with Docker for easy deployment and scalability.